Plethora Boulder (Left Gonad) Rock Climbing

 I have included almost all the problems I know of on these boulders -- which is probably not all -- and all grades are what I have been told on a mini tour of the area.
 Unfortunately, I do not know any of the names or guide book grades.
 So if you know them please submit them!

 The easiest descent for all problems on this boulder is off the south face.

 From US Highway 50, about 10 minutes from downtown Junction, turn onto CO Highway 141 towards Gateway/Naturita.
 Take this highway for about 5 minutes until you see the obvious, triangular Fossil Boulder on your right.
 Pull off here, check out the fossil imprints, and warm up on the easy, super-classic high balls.
 Then hop back in your car and drive 100' south to the Plethora Boulders.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Plethora Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Plethora Boulder (Left Gonad):

 On the backside of the Plethora Boulders is this f...

 From: Kearney, NE